 Any member of the EAR Council or of the bodies with which it consults, who has an actual or perceived bias or conflict of interest will not be permitted to be part of this Appeal Process.
 It is the responsibility of the EAR Council to ensure this is the case on receipt of a request of a formal Appeal.

-The EAR Council will acknowledge receipt of the appeal within seven days and, under most circumstances, issue a formal written response within thirty days.
+The EAR Council will acknowledge receipt of the Appeal within seven days and, under most circumstances, issue a formal written response within thirty days.

 Significant Ethical Breaches